 Biomarker tests

-While research looking for an endometriosis biomarker test has been ongoing since the late 1980, a reliable test hasn’t been developed.
+While research looking for an endometriosis biomarker test has been ongoing since the late 1980s, a reliable test hasn’t been developed.

 Biomarkers are found in tissue, blood, urine, or saliva.
-Still, many potential markers found in patients with endometriosis overlap with many other conditions, so it’s difficult to determine which markers indicate endometriosis.
+Still, many potential markers in patients with endometriosis overlap with many other conditions, so it’s difficult to determine which markers indicate endometriosis.

 However, a saliva test being studied has the potential to make progress because it’s looking at an overall “signature” (like a collection of biomarkers that come together to spell endometriosis) rather than just specific biomarkers (think of biomarkers as the individual letters.)